Second Syrian Republic: Mandatory Syrian Republic (1930–1946)

 The project of a new constitution was discussed by a Constituent Assembly elected in April 1928, but as the pro-independence National Bloc had won a majority and insisted on the insertion of several articles "that did not preserve the prerogatives of the mandatary power", the Assembly was dissolved on 9 August 1928.
-On 14 May 1930, the State of Syria was declared the Republic of Syria and a new Syrian constitution was promulgated by the French High Commissioner, in the same time as the Lebanese Constitution, the Règlement du Sandjak d'Alexandrette, the Statute of the Alawi Government, the Statute of the Jabal Druze State.
+On 14 May 1930, the State of Syria was declared the Republic of Syria and a new Syrian constitution was promulgated by the French High Commissioner, at the same time as the Lebanese Constitution, the Règlement du Sandjak d'Alexandrette, the Statute of the Alawi Government, the Statute of the Jabal Druze State.
 A new flag was also mentioned in this constitution:

 The Syrian flag shall be composed as follows, the length shall be double the height.
 It shall contain three bands of equal dimensions, the upper band being green, the middle band white, and the lower band black.
 The white portion shall bear three red stars in line, having five points each.

 During December 1931 and January 1932, the first elections under the new constitution were held, under an electoral law providing for "the representation of religious minorities" as imposed by article 37 of the constitution.
 The National Bloc was in the minority in the new Chamber of deputies with only 16 deputies out of 70, due to intensive vote-rigging by the French authorities.
 Among the deputies were also three members of the Syrian Kurdish nationalist Xoybûn (Khoyboun) party, Khalil bey Ibn Ibrahim Pacha (Al-Jazira province), Mustafa bey Ibn Shahin (Jarabulus) and Hassan Aouni (Kurd Dagh).
 There were later in the year, from 30 March to 6 April, "complementary elections".

 In 1933, France attempted to impose a treaty of independence heavily prejudiced in favor of France.
 It promised gradual independence but kept the Syrian Mountains under French control.
 The Syrian head of state at the time was a French puppet, Muhammad 'Ali Bay al-'Abid.
 Fierce opposition to this treaty was spearheaded by senior nationalist and parliamentarian Hashim al-Atassi, who called for a sixty-day strike in protest.
 Atassi's political coalition, the National Bloc, mobilized massive popular support for his call.
 Riots and demonstrations raged, and the economy came to a standstill.

 After negotiations in March with Damien de Martel, the French High Commissioner in Syria, Hashim al-Atassi went to Paris heading a senior Bloc delegation.
 The new Popular Front-led French government, formed in June 1936 after the April–May elections, had agreed to recognize the National Bloc as the sole legitimate representatives of the Syrian people and invited al-Atassi to independence negotiations.
 The resulting treaty called for immediate recognition of Syrian independence as a sovereign republic, with full emancipation granted gradually over a 25-year period.